 Dr. Patrice Harris Becomes First Black Woman President Of American Medical Association!

-Patrice A. Harris, M.D., a psychiatrist from Atlanta, Ga., was elected as the new president-elect of the American Medical Association (AMA) today by physicians gathered at the Annual Meeting of the AMA House of Delegates in Chicago.
+Patrice A. Harris, M.D., a psychiatrist from Atlanta, Ga., was elected as the new president-elect of the American Medical Association (AMA) June of 2018 by physicians gathered at the Annual Meeting of the AMA House of Delegates in Chicago.

 Dr. Harris is the first African-American woman to hold the office.

 Dr. Harris has diverse experience as a private practicing physician, public health administrator, patient advocate, and physician spokesperson.
 During her entire career, Dr. Harris has been a leader in organized medicine to ensure the voice of physicians and patients is represented in health care transformation.